maat-mind/maat-mind/README.md

 ### Glad to see you here!
-I'm a junior developer working full time in web development and devOps, I'm 20 years old and in the process of learning to help the world I live in a little bit every day.
+I'm a junior developer studying web development and devOps, I'm 21 years old and in the process of learning to help the world I live in a little bit every day.

 <br/>